adeutscher/core-tools/README.md

 ## Useful Features

-The core tools hold a number of useful functions.
+The core tools hold a number of useful scripts and functions.

+### Ansible

+The `files/ansible/` directory is made to hold playbooks that I use for setting up my environments.

 ### Battery